4spacesdk/CI4OrmExtension/README.md

     public static $entityNamespace = 'App\Entities\\';
 }
 ```
 Update the namespace to fit your project.
+Use arrays if you have multiple namespaces for models and entities.

 Step 3)